 Cambodian Art Scene

 Until 2008, the gallery was non-profit and supported exhibitions and projects entirely by its own funds.
-As the art scene developed, JavaArts promoted “sustainability through developing a practical commercial sector, generating funds from sales which in part go into community projects or sponsorship of artist initiatives”.
+As the Phnom Penh art scene developed, JavaArts promoted “sustainability by developing a practical commercial sector and generating funds from sales which in part go into community projects or sponsorship of artist initiatives”.

 Art History Cambodia

 The Khmer Rouge regime put an end to creative freedom when they killed an estimated 90% of the artists or forced them into exile.
 Since the 1980s the Cambodian art scene slowly revived.
 Initially the focus was on rebuilding the traditional arts (dance, music, and sculpture).
 Most efforts and funding went into supporting Cambodia’s quest for identity.
-Some individual artists (Svay Ken, Vann Nath), usually self-taught, soon broke from traditional forms of expression and gave a more contemporary dynamic to arts.
-A younger generation inspired by these masters slowly emerged (Sophannarith, Chhim Sothy, Hen Sophal).
+Individual artists (Svay Ken, Vann Nath), usually self-taught, soon broke from traditional forms of expression and gave a more contemporary dynamic to arts.
+A younger generation inspired by these masters slowly emerged (Thu Sophannarith, Chhim Sothy, Hen Sophal).

 Royal University of Fine Arts

 The Royal University of Fine Arts (RUFA) features contemporary elements in their programs including photography, interior design, and modern architecture.
 Other alternatives include the French Cultural Center (CCF), which supports French and Khmer artists and Reyum Gallery, an Art School whose main focus has been on research and preservation of Cambodian arts and teaching arts to young children.